 A sound governance structure is the foundation of your club or organisation.
 It allows you to make effective decisions, provides clarity and confidence for members, local partners and potential investors.

 Your club's constitution, policies and procedures will set out in detail how the club and its members should operate and be governed.

 Good governance is a vital part of how voluntary and community organisations operate.

 All organisations who will be in receipt of investment made by Sport England will need to demonstrate good governance.

 Active Black Country will work with local clubs and organisations to support any needs they may have.

+Resources

 Code for Sport Governance

 A new Code for Sports

 Governance sets out the levels

 of transparency, accountability

 and financial integrity that will

 be required from those who ask

 for Government and National

 Lottery funding from April 2017.

 Click here to view

 General Data Protection Regulations (GDPR) update for May 2018.

 GDPR applies to all organisations that process data, regardless of size or legal status (e.g. incorporated or unincorporated) or tax status (e.g. charity or CASC).
 There are no exemptions and clubs should note the fines for getting it wrong are potentially huge.

-This link will help you start thinking about what you need to do in order to ensure you are compliant.

 To access the full suite of GDPR documents from the Sport & Recreation Alliance visit:

 www.sportandrecreation. org.uk/pages/gdpr

 Club Structures

 A clear club structure will inform you on the implications the different structures have on your club and why this is appropriate for your club.

 Click here for guidance, online modules and workshops

+Black Country Local Authority specific support can be found here:

+Dudley Council for Voluntary Services.

+Sandwell Voluntary Service

+One Walsall

-Dudley CVS Wolverhampton
+Wolverhampton Voluntary

+Service

 Club Constitution

 A Club Constitution sets out the fundamental principles of the club; it explains to internal and external people how the club is run.

 Click here to get guidance on developing a constitution for your club or organisation.

+Black Country Local Authority specific support can be found here:

+Dudley

+Sandwell

+Walsall

-Sandwell Wolverhampton
+Wolverhampton

 Effective Committees

 Effective committees with people with the right skills and experiences help the club to run smoothly and ensure the best possible service and experiences for members.

 Click here to see what basic committee structures, roles and responsibilities can be

 Policies and Procedures

 Policies and procedures set out the detailed rules that underpin the constitution and help to streamline procedures e.g, how to deal with complaints.

 Click here for examples and tips

-Community Interest Company

-The framework offers Community Interest Companies (CICs) director's guidance on effective governance

-Governance for Community Interest Companies
+Organisational Structures

+For guidance on various forms of legal structures that your club can adopt please see - (Governance and Organisational Structure resource) - PDF

+Attachment